Tabla: History

-Drums and Talas are mentioned in the Vedic era texts.
-A percussion musical instrument with two or three small drums, held with strings, called Pushkara (also spelled Pushkala) were in existence in pre-5th century Indian subcontinent along with other drums such as the Mridang, but these are not called tabla then.
-The pre-5th century paintings in the Ajanta Caves, for example, show a group of musicians playing small tabla-like upright seated drums, a kettle-shaped mridang drum and cymbals.
-Similar artwork with seated musicians playing drums, but carved in stone, are found in the Ellora Caves, and others.
+Drums and talas are mentioned in Vedic-era texts.
+A percussion musical instrument with two or three small drums, held with strings, called pushkara (also spelled pushkala) existed in the pre-5th century Indian subcontinent, along with other drums such as the mridang; however, these were not called 'tabla' at the time.
+The pre-5th century paintings in the Ajanta Caves, for example, show a group of musicians playing small tabla-like upright seated drums, a kettle-shaped mridang drum, and cymbals.
+Similar artwork with seated musicians playing drums is found carved in stone at the Ellora Caves and elsewhere.